RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Render scanlines for videos**

 Whether to use a shader to render scanlines for the videos.
-Be aware that this is quite demanding for the GPU.

 **Render blur for videos**